grafana/agent/docs/crow.md

 ## Architecture

-By default you will have a k3d cluster running the following instances
+By default, a k3d cluster will be created running the following instances

 - agent-single - single instance
 - agent-cluster - 3 Grafana Agents in clustered configuration